pabloveintimilla/integration-stack/README.md

    - **Drupal (CMS)**: A content management system used for managing and distributing content.
    - **PrestaShop (eCommerce)**: Manages online commerce, including product listings, checkout, and payments.
    - **Mautic (Marketing)**: Handles marketing automation, customer engagement, and campaigns.
+   - **Python**: A python app with Fastapi to simulate a microservice.

    These services are an example for testing, but can be replaced with others